-While wood barn quilts are traditionally meant to hang outdoors, we suggest keeping this one inside.
+While wood barn quilts are traditionally meant to be hung outdoors, we suggest keeping this one inside.

-No one will know this puzzling piece was made with a cheap dollar store game, but instead, they’ll be in awe at this farmhouse-inspired beauty!
+No one will know this puzzling piece was made with a inexpensive dollar store game, but instead, they’ll be in awe at this farmhouse-inspired beauty!

 About The Author